 Prion diseases, such as Creutzfeldt-Jakob disease, occur when prion protein begins folding into an abnormal three-dimensional shape.
 This distortion of shape gradually triggers prion protein in the brain to fold into the same irregular shape.
-The distorted prion protein destroys brain cells and the resulting damages lead to rapid decline in thinking and reasoning as well as involuntary muscle movements, confusion, difficulty walking and mood changes.
+The distorted prion protein destroys brain cells and the resulting damages lead to a rapid decline in thinking and reasoning as well as involuntary muscle movements, confusion, difficulty walking and mood changes.

 What are the symptoms?